Rate-optimal Bayesian Simple Regret in Best Arm Identification: Introduction

 where $\bmu$ is unknown but fixed, and the expectation here is over the randomness of the rewards and (possibly randomized) choices $I(t)$.

 The second objective is identifying the best arm.
 In this case, the forecaster at the end of round $T$ recommends an arm $J(T)$.
 The performance of the forecaster is measured by the simple regret

 which is the expected difference between the means of the best arm and recommended arm $J(T)$.
 The two objectives are very different.
-Where minimizing regret (Eq.~\eqref{ineq_freqreg}) concerns minimizing the number of draws of suboptimal arms, demanding balancing the exploration (i.e., drawing all the arms uniformly) and exploitation (i.e., drawing the empirical optimal arm), in minimizing the simple regret, the rewards received from the arms $I(t)$ ($1\le t\le T$) do not matter; thus, Eq.~\eqref{ineq_freqsreg} is minimized by \textit{pure exploration} \citep{Bubeck2011}.
+Minimizing regret (Eq.~\eqref{ineq_freqreg}) requires balancing the exploration (i.e., drawing all arms to obtain more information) and the exploitation (i.e., obtaining more rewards by drawing an empirically good arm).
+On the other hand, in minimizing simple regret, the rewards from the arms $I(t)$ ($1\le t\le T$) are not considered.
+Therefore, Eq.~\eqref{ineq_freqsreg} is minimized by \textit{pure exploration} \citep{Bubeck2011}.

 The simple regret of Eq.~\eqref{ineq_freqsreg} is frequentist; it assumes that $\bmu$ is (unknown but) fixed.
-On the other hand, we may consider a distribution of $\bmu \in [0,1]^K$ and take expectation of the frequentist simple regret over the distribution.
-We can call this the Bayesian simple regret, which is defined as
+On the other hand, we may consider a distribution of $\bmu \in [0,1]^K $ and take the expectation of the frequentist simple regret over the distribution.
+We can call this the Bayesian simple regret,\footnote{In decision theory, this quantity is referred to as the Bayes risk.} which is defined as

-where $\Ex_{\bmu \sim H}$ marginalizes $\bmu$ over the prior $H$ on $\Theta$.
+where $\Ex_{\bmu \sim H}$ marginalizes $\bmu$ over the prior $H$ on $[0,1]^K$.
 In this paper, we consider the problem of minimizing the Bayesian simple regret of Eq.~\eqref{ineq_reg_bayes}.
-We drop the term ``Bayesian'' when it clearly refers Bayesian simple regret.
+We drop the term ``Bayesian'' when it clearly refers to Bayesian simple regret.

-\subsection{Regularity Condition}
+\subsection{Regularity condition}

 We assume the following regularity condition for the prior distribution.
 For $i \in [K]$, let $\bmuex{i}$ be the set of $K-1$ parameters other than $\mu_i$.
 For $i,j \in [K]$, let $\bmuex{ij}$ be the set of $K-2$ parameters other than $\mu_i,\mu_j$.
 Let $\Hex{i}(\bmuex{i})$ be the joint cumulative density function of $\bmuex{i}$, and $\Hcond{i}(\mu_i|\bmuex{i})$ be the conditional cumulative density function of $\mu_i$ given $\bmuex{i}$.
 Define $\Hex{ij}(\bmuex{ij})$, $\Hcond{ij}(\mu_i,\mu_j|\bmuex{ij})$ in the same way.
 The following assumption concerns the existence of continuous derivatives of $\Hcond{i}(\mu_i|\bmuex{i})$ and $\Hcond{ij}(\mu_i,\mu_j|\bmuex{ij})$.